agbrs/agb/book/src/setup/linux.md

 - On Debian and derivatives (like Ubuntu): `sudo apt install mgba-qt`
 - On Arch Linux and derivatives: `sudo pacman -S mgba-qt`
+- On Fedora, you can get it from [a flatpak](https://flathub.org/apps/io.mgba.mGBA)

 # 4. gbafix